bodrovis/jquery-slick-rails/README.md

 You may use [this](https://github.com/bodrovis/jquery-slick-rails-demo) simple Rails app as an example.

+## Testing

+Run

+    $ bundle install

+and then

+    $ rake test

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Make sure tests are passing
-3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request

 ## License